canmom/canmom.github.io/fiction/summoning.md

 Your eyes widen a little.

 "Yeah, I got one.
 I'm a woman.
-So are you.
-If you want to be, and it rather seems that you do... simply declare it.
+So are you, if you want to be, and it rather seems that you do.
+Simply declare it.
 The simplest magic, no incantations or candles.
 Say what you are and it shall be so."

 You nod, slowly.
 Something has connected, I can see it.
 A glimpse of your master's curses... not all magic is physical, not all magic is pretty little demons like me.